audit-labs-audits/telcoin-network/docs/design/execution.md

 ##### Extra Data
 *Ethereum*: Anything a validator wants to use - 32 bytes.

-*TN*: Anything a validator wants to use?
+*TN*: The hash of the batch that was used to execute this block.
+Could later become anything a validator wants to use?
 This could also be used for the `ConsensusOutput` hash.

-*Logic*: Using extra data now prevents TN from ever using it again.
+*Logic*: It's unclear exactly what data is most useful for indexing blocks down the road.
+Extra data needs to be consistent amongst all validators to ensure correct hash of executed block, but using extra data now prevents TN from ever using it again.
 While other "unused" block fields are in place, prefer to use these instead.

 ##### Parent beacon block root
 *Ethereum*: the hash of the parent beacon block's root to support minimal trust for accessing consensus state.